Paper airplane icon

 Renting Bikes and Exploring Beautiful Bellagio

-It feels a million miles away from the revving cars and beeping horns of Milan, the busy streets and sticky subway trains are a long forgotten memory as you stroll idly though the sleepy alleyways of this beautiful town.
-Getting lost here is all part of the magic, wandering aimlessly around the warren like layout, stopping occasionally to window shop or grab a gigantic gelato, it’s the best way to fully indulge in this beautiful little towns dreamlike vibe.
+It feels a million miles away from the revving cars and beeping horns of Milan, the busy streets and sticky subway trains are a long-forgotten memory as you stroll idly through the sleepy alleyways of this beautiful town.
+Getting lost here is all part of the magic, wandering aimlessly around the warren-like layout, stopping occasionally to window shop or grab a gigantic gelato, it’s the best way to fully indulge in this beautiful little town’s dreamlike vibe.
 Escaping the city for the gentile paradise of Lake Como makes this one of the most incredible day trips from Milan.

 After a while exploring the charms of the most famous town on Como we decided to rent bikes and head along the banks of the lake to get a feel for some of the smaller villages.